 San Juan’s, or St John’s, feast day falls on the 24th of June every year, but it’s on St John’s eve, the 23rd of June, that the celebrations take place.
 Just a few short days after midsummer, it’s a Spanish festival celebrated on beaches all over the country that welcomes the summer ahead.

-Most Spanish people consider it to mark the true beginning of summer, which the season when Spain comes into its own.
+Most Spanish people consider the bonfires of St John to mark the true beginning of summer, which is the season when Spain comes into its own.
 So, as you can imagine, it’s a fantastic excuse for a party.

 This is very much a fire-focused celebration and the bonfires of St John that burn on the country’s beaches are legendary.
 The bonfires of San Juan are said to purify and protect, warding off evil spirits.

-Some people celebrate with family, some with friends, and some make new friends on the beach, but there’s always food, drink and music involved.
+Some people celebrate the bonfires of San Juan with family, some with friends, and some make new friends on the beach, but there’s always food, drink and music involved.

-Some places are busier than others for these celebrations, one of the most popular festivals in Spain, but you’re pretty much guaranteed a great atmosphere wherever you go.
+Some places are busier than others for these celebrations, one of the most popular festivals in Spain, but you’re pretty much guaranteed an excellent atmosphere wherever you go.
 If you opt for any of Spain’s big coastal cities, expect crowds.

 What superstitions are associated with the San Juan festival in Spain?

-Some people still believe that this is a magical night one which ancient pagan gods are closer to humans.
-That’s the origin of many of the rituals that people still take part in on the night on the San Juan festival.
+Some people still believe that Midsummer in Spain is a magical night in which ancient pagan gods are closer to humans.
+That’s the origin of many of the rituals that people still take part in on the night of the San Juan festival.

-In Malaga, for example, as well as in lots of other spots in Spain, some people make wishes when midnight comes around on the night of the fiesta of San Juan.
+For example, if you are enjoying the San Juan Festival during a long weekend in Malaga, you will see some people make wishes at midnight.
 They write down their wishes for the months ahead and the things that they want to say goodbye to on the night of San Juan on pieces of paper.

 They then burn them in the bonfires of St John, symbolising liberation from the past and hope for the future.
 After that, they run into the sea for a swim, picturing those wishes coming true.

 Wherever you are, the rituals linked to San Juan in Spain are all to do with fire and water.
-People might burn something old to represent a new start, swim in the ocean to purify their soul, or drink from fountains, which some believe take on magical healing properties on the night.
+People might burn something old to represent a new start, swim in the ocean to purify their soul or drink from fountains, which some believe take on magical healing properties at night.

-What to take with you for a San Juan party
+What to take with you for summer solstice, Spain, San Juan party

-If you’re celebrating on a beach that has bars and restaurants, then they’ll be open and selling food and drinks throughout the evening, so you don’t need to come very prepared.
+If you’re celebrating the bonfires of Saint John on a beach that has bars and restaurants, then they’ll be open and selling food and drinks throughout the evening.
+So, just turn up and have fun.

 You will, however, need your swimming costume and a towel.
 Make sure to take a warm layer with you, as although Spanish nights are typically very warm by this time of year, you’d be surprised at how chilly it can get on the coast.